 God's love for Israel and His children is forever!
 His promises to them are forever!
 And because God loves His children, Israel, so much, we ought to do the same.
-God's promise to Abraham to "bless those who bless you" still is true today, and it is up to us to continue Abraham's legacy by blessing the Jewish people.
+God's promise to Abraham to "bless those who bless you" still is true today, and it is up to us to be obedient and find ways to bless the Jewish people.